-If you have questions, ask your director of athletics (or his or her designee) or refer to the 2017-18 NCAA Division I Manual.
+If you have questions, ask your director of athletics (or his or her designee) or refer to the most recent version of the NCAA Division I Manual.
 The references in brackets after each summarized regulation show you where to find the regulation in the Division I Manual.